tarot0410/SECANT/README.md

 ## Function: SECANT_CITE

+SECANT_CITE is used for surface protein-guided cell clustering and cluster annotation for CITE-seq data.

 ### Usage
 SECANT_CITE(data0, numCluster, K, cls_np, uncertain = True, learning_rate=0.01, nIter=100, init_seed=2020)

 ### Arguments
-* *data0* :	tensor of the RNA-seq dataset from CITE-seq.
+* *data0* :	tensor of the RNA data from CITE-seq.
-* *numCluster* :	a list of number of clusters for each confidence cell types.
+* *numCluster* :	a list of number of clusters for each confidence cell type.
-* *K* : total number of cluster.
+* *K* : total number of clusters.
-* *cls_np* :	a numpy array of
+* *cls_np* :	a numpy array of confident cell type labels built from ADT data.
+Each value is expected to be an integer, where the last category refers to the "uncertain" type if used.
-* *uncertain* :	wheter to add the uncertain type, the default is true.
+* *uncertain* :	whether the uncertain cell type is shown in *cls_np*, the default is true.
 * *learning_rate* :	the learning rate for SGD, the default is 0.01
 * *nIter* :	the max iteration for optimazation, the default is 100.
 * *init_seed* :	the initial seed.

 ### Values
-* *outLbl00* : the cluster label
+* *outLbl00* : the final cluster label
 * *conMtxFinal0* : the concordance matrix
 * *tauVecFinal0* : the proportion of each cluster
-* *muMtxFinal0* : mean vector for the multivariste Guassian distribution
+* *muMtxFinal0* : cluster-specific mean vector for the multivariste Guassian distribution
-* *cov3DFinal0* : covaraince matrix for the multivariate Guassian distribution
+* *cov3DFinal0* : cluster-specific covaraince matrix for the multivariate Guassian distribution
-* *loglikFinal0* : the log likelihood
+* *loglikFinal0* : the final log-likelihood

 ## Function: SECANT_joint

+SECANT_joint is used for surface protein-guided cell clustering, cluster annotation and confident cell type prediction for jointly analyzing CITE-seq and scRNA-seq data.

 ### Usage
 SECANT_joint(data0, data1, numCluster, K, cls_np, uncertain = True, learning_rate=0.01, nIter=100, init_seed=2020)

 ### Arguments
-* *data0* :	tensor of the RNA-seq dataset from CITE-seq.
+* *data0* :	tensor of the RNA data from CITE-seq.
-* *data1* :	tensor of the single cell RNA-seq dataset.
+* *data1* :	tensor of the RNA data from scRNA-seq.
 * *numCluster* :	a list of number of clusters for each confidence cell types.
 * *K* : total number of clusters.
-* *cls_np* :	a numpy array of
+* *cls_np* :	a numpy array of confident cell type labels built from ADT data (CITE-seq).
+Each value is expected to be an integer, where the last category refers to the "uncertain" type if used.
-* *uncertain* :	wheter to add the uncertain type, the default is true.
+* *uncertain* :	whether the uncertain cell type is shown in *cls_np*, the default is true.
 * *learning_rate* :	the learning rate for SGD, the default is 0.01
 * *nIter* :	the max iteration for optimazation, the default is 100.
 * *init_seed* :	the initial seed.

 ### Values
-* *outLbl01* : the cluster label for RNA-seq data
+* *outLbl01* : the final cluster label for CITE-seq data
-* *outLbl11* : the cluster label for scRNA-seq data
+* *outLbl11* : the final cluster label for scRNA-seq data
-* *preditADTMtx* : the predicated ADT label for the scRNA-seq data
+* *preditADTMtx* : the predicated ADT label for scRNA-seq data
 * *conMtxFinal1* : the concordance matrix
-* *tauVecFinal0_1* : the proportion of cluster in RNA data from CITE-seq
+* *tauVecFinal0_1* : the proportion of clusters in CITE-seq data
-* *tauVecFinal1_1* : the proportion of cluster in scRNA-seq
+* *tauVecFinal1_1* : the proportion of clusters in scRNA-seq data
-* *muMtxFinal1* : mean vector for the multivariste Guassian distribution
+* *muMtxFinal1* : cluster-specific mean vector for the multivariste Guassian distribution
-* *cov3DFinal1* : covaraince matrix for the multivariate Guassian distribution
+* *cov3DFinal1* : cluster-specific covaraince matrix for the multivariate Guassian distribution
-* *loglikFinal1* : the log likelihood
+* *loglikFinal1* : the final log-likelihood